 Some people like Calendar Sync, while others says it causes problems.

-Another option is Outlook Google Calendar Sync, which is in beta and was last updated in September 2016.
-It is supported, and can sync events including attendees and reminders.
+Another option is Outlook Google Calendar Sync, which is free and regularly updated.
+It can sync events including attendees and reminders.
 It doesn't have to be installed and works behind web proxies.